 Kids All-American Fishing is one of the most popular events in the United States.
 We, along with our partners and host organizations across the country, are committed to introducing and promoting to youth and their families America’s favorite pastime…fishing!

-Organizations across the country can partner with Kids All-American Fishing by registering their even.
+Organizations across the country can partner with Kids All-American Fishing by registering the event.
 To host a Kids All-American Fishingderby you must:

 - Submit an online application for your event; registration begins September 1st for the following calendar year’s events.